chris-carbonell/espn-ff-dashboard/README.md

     * if each team played every other team, what would their record be?

 # Roadmap
+* get logs from data.py outputting to dbt's logs? we should see f"{table}: {insert}"
 * save data['teams']
     * we'll need to decode teamId
 * save data['settings']['scoringSettings']['scoringItems']